1 A schematic overview of the Emu Speech Database Management System

 1.1 Background

-The core idea of Emu is:
+The core idea behind Emu is:

 There have been some landmark changes to Emu since the APS–Edinburgh days of the 1980s.